-Rod Brind’Amour, 44, is in his fourth year as assistant coach for the Carolina Hurricanes, after serving the team in player development roles since 2010.
+Rod Brind’Amour, 44, is in his fifth year as assistant coach for the Carolina Hurricanes, after serving the team in player development roles since 2010.

 Brind’Amour officially retired as a player on June 30, 2010, following a career of more than 20 NHL seasons.
 Originally drafted by the St. Louis Blues in the first round, ninth overall, in the 1988 NHL Entry Draft, Brind’Amour completed his career ranked 16th in NHL history in games played (1,484), 44th in assists (732), 46th in points (1,184) and 54th in goals (452), in 21 seasons with St. Louis, Philadelphia and Carolina.
 The Ottawa, Ont., native debuted with the Blues during the 1989 Stanley Cup Playoffs after completing one season at Michigan State, and scored a goal on his first NHL shot against the Minnesota North Stars.
 He was named to the NHL’s All-Rookie Team in 1990, after scoring 61 points (26g, 35a) in 79 games for St. Louis, and played in the NHL All-Star Game while a member of the Flyers in 1992.
 Brind’Amour represented Canada in the 1998 Winter Olympics in Nagano, Japan, and won back-to-back Frank J. Selke trophies as the NHL’s top defensive forward in 2005-06 and 2006-07, as a member of the Hurricanes.